MicrosoftDocs/minecraft-creator/creator/Documents/LearningPaths/RTX/Documents/RTX_PBRTexturingGuide_Intro.md

 }
 ```

-5. Save the file and close.
+5. Save and close the file.

-With the JSON file now set up, you can now set up the textures for the `color` value and the `metalness_emissive_roughness` value.
+With the JSON file set up, you can now configure the textures for the `color` value and the `metalness_emissive_roughness` value.

 ### Adding the Textures

-To create a mirror in a PBR workflow, you only require two maps; a roughness map and a metalness map.
-When you set a roughness map to a value of `0.0` or solid black, you will create a smooth surface for light to bounce directly off of.
-With a metalness map set to a value of `1.0` or solid white, the object will be rendered as per metal and reflective.
+To create a mirror in a PBR workflow, you require two maps; a roughness map and a metalness map.
+When you set a roughness map to a value of `0.0`, or solid black, you will create a smooth surface for light to bounce directly off of.
+With a metalness map set to a value of `1.0`, or solid white, the object will be rendered like reflective metal.
 With this mirror set up, the Render Dragon engine will be able to ray trace with less time handling calculations for these objects.

 <insert file>

 1. Click and download the `glass_black_mer.png` file.
 1. Click and download the `glass_black.png` file.
-1. Copy and paste both .png files in the `textures/blocks` folder.
+1. Copy and paste both .png files into the `textures/blocks` folder.

 ## Running the Texture Pack

-With the JSON file properly set up, and both textures are in place, you can now load in your texture pack to test in Minecraft.
+With the JSON file properly set up and both textures in place, you can now load in your texture pack to test in Minecraft.

 > [!IMPORTANT]
 > Before packaging up your texture pack, there is an additional step that will need to be done in order to properly load the textures and ray tracing features.